 The autumn equinox arrives at 4:02pm EST on Friday, September 22, 2017, officially marking the beginning of fall in the Northern Hemisphere and the start of spring in the Southern Hemisphere.

-The word “equinox” comes from Latin and means “equal night,” referring to the roughly 12-hour day and night that occurs only on the two equinox days of the year.
+The word “equinox” comes from Latin and means “equal night,” referring to the roughly 12-hour day and 12-hour night that occurs only on the two equinox days of the year.

 The Autumn Equinox is a meaningful time of year to honor the harvest.
-Whether that be a "real" harvest of the things planted in your garden or the harvest of efforts and intentions for your life path set earlier in the year.
+Whether that be a "real" harvest of the things planted in your garden or the harvest of efforts and intentions for your life path that you set earlier in the year.

 Spiritually speaking, fall represents the Harvest time of year, a time to acknowledge abundance as our natural state of being.
 Our lives go through cycles of growth, harvest, death, and rebirth just as we see in nature.

 On the Fall Equinox you may want to honor abundance and shift your consciousness from one of lack to one of abundance in some way through a small ritual or ceremony.
 Such as lighting a candle, giving thanks, and speaking your gratitude for all that you are and all that you have.

 Fall is the time of year that we set up our internal space and make room for what’s to come in the next year.
 We create fertile soil for our greater visions to grow but not by doing.

 By becoming quiet and listening to what is trying to emerge from within us.

 When we take the time this time of year to go within and empty out space we are creating fertile soil for our creativity and greater visions.
 When we clear our internal ground in the fall, we go into dormancy and then rest in the cold and darkness of Winter.

 Winter is the time of year of healing, when the cold and freezing becomes the healing that sets the soil for Spring and our rebirth.